Skip to main content

 Carbon Neutrality

 U-M is committed to achieving carbon neutrality university-wide, encompassing the Flint, Dearborn and Ann Arbor campuses, as well as Athletics and Michigan Medicine.
-Commitments cover emissions reduction strategies as well as organizational steps to ensure a culture of sustainability is in place across the university.
+Commitments cover emissions reduction strategies and organizational steps to foster a culture of sustainability.

 Track our progress